13 Time Management Strategies for Effective Professionals

 12. Break Down Big Tasks Into Portions

-When you’re facing a big task, you can break it down into portions to efficiently work on it.
+When you’re facing a big task, the best strategy you can pick from the time management strategies is that you can break it down into portions to efficiently work on it.
 You can then delegate the small parts to your team members so your entire team can work effectively to reach a common goal.

 13. Do Not Procrastinate